Ohio State University Marching Band: World War Two Years: low enrollment forces compromises

+The 1943 band's debut was at the 2 October game on campus: “Ohio state’s no longer all-brass Marching Band”…. which for the first time in nine years will use woodwinds in addition to brass instruments, will be the same high-stepping outfit as always, Professor McBride added….A new feature this year will be a twenty-voice chorus which will supplement the band.”
+Only 100 men took the field for that performance, but the student newspaper remained supportive: “Although the all-male aggregation boasted only 100 members, including a marching group, the performance was of the same outstanding caliber as those of the 120-piece organization of past years.”

+The band’s 1944 season—apparently without woodwinds—began with an undersized complement: “Cyril Costoff…drum major…to head the 100-piece band.
+‘We expect to have the full 120-piece band for the [21 October] game, [Concert Band director John C.] Worley added.”
+In mid-October, director McBride “asked for 15 to 50 more volunteers, both instrument players and marchers, to strut their stuff at the halves,” Indeed, for the 21 October game against the Great Lakes Navy team, the band fielded 120 men, and for 1945, following the war’s end, the band had no problem marching 120 instrumentalists.

+2014 investigation

 The band made national headlines in the summer of 2014 following the release of an internal investigation into the band's culture and reported incidents of hazing.
 On July 22, 2014, Ohio State University released an investigation report titled "Complaint against Jonathan Waters, Director of the OSU Marching Band."
 In the report, the university's Office of Compliance and Integrity found that the band's "culture facilitated acts of sexual harassment" and that then-director Jon Waters knew or reasonably should have known about this culture."

-On July 24, 2014, following a two-month investigation into complaints of a "sexualized" culture amongst band members, Jon Waters was fired by the University.
+On July 24, 2014, following a two-month investigation into complaints of a "sexualized" culture amongst band members, Waters was fired by the university.
 Waters later denied the report's characterizations of the band and of his actions.

-A second investigation was led by former Ohio Attorney General Betty Montgomery.
-The Task Force Report, released on November 18, 2014, identified a number of issues within the band, making 37 recommendations for changes, but also criticized Ohio State University for decades of lax oversight and inadequate resources for enforcing compliance.
+A second investigation was led by former Ohio attorney general Betty Montgomery.
+The task force report, released on November 18, 2014, identified a number of issues within the band, making 37 recommendations for changes, but also criticized Ohio State University for decades of lax oversight and inadequate resources for enforcing compliance.
 The task force final report included results of a survey of 278 then current and recent former band members (see Appendix D).
 The survey seemed to contradict many of the university's claims about Mr. Waters and the band.

+Post-investigation

-Following Waters’ firing, OSU alumnus Dr. Christopher Hoch was promoted from interim director.
-Under Hoch’s leadership, the band performed at the 2018 Macy’s Thanksgiving Day Parade and the 2019 Rose Bowl.
+Following Waters' firing, OSU alumnus Christopher Hoch was promoted from interim director.
+Under Hoch's leadership, the band performed at the 2015 NFL International Series game between the Jacksonville Jaguars and the Buffalo Bills at Wembley Stadium, the 2018 Macy's Thanksgiving Day Parade and the 2019 and 2022 Rose Bowls.